CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ## Downloading objects

-You can download an object with command
+You can download an object with command:
 ```bash
 s3cmd get s3://my_bucket/my_file new_file_name
 ```
+*new_file_name* defines a name for the downloaded file in case you want to rename it.

-With md5sum you can check the file has not been corrupted:
+With md5sum you can check that the file has not been changed or corrupted:
 ```bash
 md5sum my_file new_file_name
    39bcb6992e461b269b95b3bda303addf  my_file